Facebook Link Preview Wrong — How to Fix It

 Wrong og: tags

 The most common cause.
-Check that og:title, og:description, og:image, and og:url are all set correctly and spell the page's actual content.
+Check that og:title, og:description, og:image, and og:url are all set correctly and accurately describe the page's actual content.

 Stale cache